Geographic Distribution and Habitat

-The mona monkey is a diurnal and arboreal species that runs through the forest canopy on all four limbs, leaping from tree to tree.
+The mona monkey is a diurnal (active during daylight hours) and arboreal (tree-dwelling) species that runs through the forest canopy on all four limbs, leaping from tree to tree.

 Mona monkeys typically spend the morning foraging, followed by a midday rest mixed with grooming, playing, and other forms of socializing.
 They return to foraging in the late afternoon, after which they retire for the night.